Vishal-V/RainRoof/README.md

 - #### 6.
 Basic Shared Rainwater Harvesting System (Phase 1)
   - This is a fully working model of the Shared Rainwater Harvesting system that has an easy-to-use UI with accurate predictions using AI and Computer Vision models to predict the most optimal spot to detect the location to install the tank and also provides complete financial analysis and break-even time for the installation.
 Here, you can find the picture of the installation on our college hostel.
 ![ALT](https://github.com/Vishal-V/SIH-RainWater-Harvesting/blob/master/static/images/point.png)
+#### 7. Underground Map

+  The problem of designing the underground map involves many parameters including obstacles beneath the ground a layout of the pipeline from inlet to outlet of the rainwater harvesting solution.
+  This essentially means that there is a requirement of searching algorithm to traverse a path which can be `optimal` and also does not traverse the path with obstacles.
+The obstacles can range from gas pipelines beneath the ground with a vulnerable range and sewage system under the ground as well as subway lines constructed.
+In this case scenario, the underground map needs to traverse a path which does not have any obstacle in the way and remains optimal atmost of the times thereby giving an effective and deployable solution.

+The underground map consists of two phase possible implementation:
+ 1. Heat Map: The heat map of the region detects varied different objects under the ground and provides a label to each of them in form of a different colour.
+When provided with the data of locations of the obstacles such as gas pipelines it can be used to label the specific colour and then provide an optimal path to the tank such that it does not get into the path of the gas pipelines.
+ 2. Searching Technique: The final half of the underground map is to provide the optimal path which is cost effective and does not hinder the existing obstacles that is gas pipelines and sewage pipes underground.
+This is an effective and novel approach in simple fashion and can be a generic model that can be easily adapted by any rainwater harvesting solution.
+Best First Search is an optimal and useful technique implemented as a possible solution for this problem.